nutanix-cloud-native/ndb-operator/README.md

 4. A clone of the source code ([this](https://github.com/nutanix-cloud-native/ndb-operator) repository).
 ### Installation and Running on the cluster
 Deploy the controller on the cluster:
+5. You also need to install the cert-manager in the K8s cluster as a pre-requisite.
+You can follow the instructions [here](https://cert-manager.io/docs/installation/)

 ```sh
 make deploy